yeshwanthkattta/Hunter_Showdown/README.md

 # 1st Annual Makerchip ASIC Design Showdown, 2025

+# Overview

 This repository is all you need to compete in the 1st Annual Makerchip ASIC Design Showdown.
 For Showdown details, see https://www.redwoodeda.com/showdown-info.

-## The 2025 Challenge Theme -- Space Battle
+Participants must monitor the #showdown channel in the [TL-Verilog User's Slack workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA) for program updates.

 In each match, your fleet of three ships battles another.
-You design the control circuitry for your autonomous spacecraft to outmaneuver your opponents'.
+You design the control circuitry for your autonomous spacecraft to outmaneuver and outwit your opponents'.

-## Rules of Battle
+## Rules of Play

 Your three ships can: